-Our Female Porters Visit Sacred Valley & Machu Picchu as Tourists
+Our Peru Women Porters Visit Sacred Valley & Machu Picchu as Tourists

 When one starts talking about visiting Machu Picchu, they quickly learn it’s full of history and culture.
 Machu Picchu is an amazing place to visit, but not always an easy place to get to for all.
 For most locals, the expense to just get to Machu Picchu is too much for them.